 This is worse: Prince Constantijn and Princess Laurentien arrive for the church wedding of Prince Pieter Christiaan and Anita van Eijk at the Jeroenskerk in Noordwijk on August 27 2005 .
 Accept my apologies for what I said about your wide belts, Michelle O!

-Prince Constantijn and Princess Laurentien attend a dance performance in honour of the wedding of Princess Mabel and Prince Johan Friso November 24, 2004 in The Hague.
+Prince Constantijn and Princess Laurentien, whose beautician and hairdresser must have died, attend a dance performance in honour of the wedding of Princess Mabel and Prince Johan Friso, November 24, 2004 in The Hague.
 Once again, words fail me.

 That's it for now.
 Here is more, should you feel like it.